 Ad Fontes Media rates Bloomberg Government in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
-Bloomberg Government (BGOV) is a division of Bloomberg Industry Group that provides news, data and analytics about politics, government and policy.
+Bloomberg Government (BGOV) is a division of Bloomberg Industry Group that provides news, data and analytics about politics, government and policy via its website, newsletters and podcasts.
 Content is tailored for consumers such as government and congressional staff members, and federal contractors.
 Founded in 2011, Bloomberg Government is based in Washington, D.C., and also sponsors events and webinars on business topics.
-The BGOV website records approximately 127,000 visits per month.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.

 The team considers a variety of factors when rating content.
 To determine its reliability score, we consider the content’s veracity, expression, its title/headline, and graphics.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the sample content’s overall reliability score.

 To determine sample content’s bias score, we consider its language, its political position, and how it compares to other reporting or analysis from other sources on the same topic.
 We add each of these scores to the chart on a weighted scale, with the average of those creating the content’s overall bias score.

 The bias rating, demonstrated on the Media Bias Chart®️ on the horizontal axis, ranges from most extreme left to middle to most extreme right.
 The reliability rating, demonstrated on the chart’s vertical axis, rates sources on a scale from original fact reporting to analysis, opinion, propaganda and inaccurate/fabricated information.